aleksei-stsigartsov/reconext_imageviewer/README.md

 Django - server part python framework
-Webpack - combination of build and system processing, file minification Babel - is responsible for backward compatibility of the program Pillow Lib - python library for uploading and working with pictures
+Webpack - combination of build and system processing, file minification Babel - is responsible for backward compatibility of the program Pillow Library - python library for uploading and working with pictures
 </pre>